zynga/jasy/util/patches/readme.md

+Misc collection of patches/hints:

 * upload_docs.py is a replacement for the file delivered with distribute-0.6.28.
 It should be typically placed inside "site-packages/distribute-0.6.28-py3.2.egg/setuptools/command/upload_docs.py".
 It fixes issues with uploading docs ("upload_docs" command) for setup.py.
+See also: https://bitbucket.org/tarek/distribute/issue/326/upload-docs-does-not-work-for-python-3#comment-1984764